 The Leukemia & Lymphoma Society (LLS) knows how challenging it can be to plan for your future during or after cancer treatment.
 Hospital stays and interruptions in school may mean pausing your goals.
 And the high cost of cancer care can make affording higher education difficult.

 As you navigate life after diagnosis or treatment, we’re here to help.
-The LLS Scholarship for Blood Cancer Survivors provides up to $7,500 to cover tuition for virtual or in-person vocational, two-year, or four-year undergraduate education for one year.
+The LLS Scholarship for Blood Cancer Survivors provides up to $7,500 to cover tuition for virtual or in-person vocational, trade, two-year, or four-year undergraduate education for one year.
 Your future is now, and we want to support your dreams.

 To be eligible for the Scholarship program, an applicant must satisfy the following requirements: